evolution-gaming/ease/README.md

 # Encoder Evaluation Suite (ease)

-A play on words, *ease* phonetically sounds very close to *EES*, but carries a meaning of:
+Tool name is a "play on words", *EES* phonetically sounds very close to *ease* which carries a meaning of:

 > ease *verb*:
 > to make or become less severe, difficult, unpleasant, painful